-Company details Aventis SA 1 16 avenue de l'Europe 67300 Strasbourg France Tel +33 3 88 99 11 00 Fax +33 3 88 99 11 01 Aventis Crop Science sales in 2000: € 4,034 million 2 Aventis was created in December 1999, through the merger of Hoechst and Rhône-Poulenc.
-Only in April 2002 did the European Commission approve Bayer's EUR 7.25 billion (USD 6.38 billion) purchase of Aventis CropScience (ACS), on the condition that Bayer divest a number of businesses 3 .
-Company activity (products, plants) The core business of Aventis is the manufacturing and sale of pharmaceutical products.
+Company dotails Aventis SA Company details 16 avenue de l'Europe 67300 Strasbourg France Tel +33 3 88 99 11 00 Fax +33 3 88 99 11 01 Aventis Crop Science sales in 2000: € 4,034 million Aventis was created in December 1999, through the merger of Hoechst and Rhône-Poulenc.
+Only in April 2002 did the European Commission approve Bayer's EUR 7.25 billion (USD 6.38 billion) purchase of Aventis CropScience (ACS), on the condition that Bayer divest a number of businesses .
+Company activity The core business of Aventis is the manufacturing and sale of (products, plants) pharmaceutical products.
 Besides the corporate headquarters in Strasbourg, France, other major sites are Bridgewater (New Jersey, USA), Paris (France), Frankfurt (Germany) and Tokyo (Japan).
-Aventis CropScience produces and markets herbicides, fungicides and insecticides as well as genetically engineered (GE) crops.
-No. 3 agrochemical company in 2000, No. 10 seed company in the world 4 Type of incident Contamination of food chain with illegal GE maize.
-Type of damage On 18 September 2000, a coalition of environmental organisations announced that they had found an unapproved GE maize variety in a product sold in US supermarkets.
+Aventis CropScience produces and markets herbicides, fungicides and insecticides as well as genetically engineered (GE) crops. insectionals as well as generically engineered (ell) droper No. 3 agrochemical company in 2000, No. 10 seed company in the world Type of incident Contamination of food chain with illegal GE maize.
+Type of damage On 18 September 2000, a coalition of environmental organisations Type or damage announced that they had found an unapproved GE maize variety in a product sold in US supermarkets.
 The Kraft Foods Taco Bell brand taco shells they had analysed tested positive for GE maize variety 'StarLink' developed by Aventis CropScience.
-This GE maize entered human food products in violation of its registered use: in the US, StarLink has not been approved for human consumption by the Environmental Protection Agency (EPA), because the Bt (Bacillus Thuringiensis) Cry9C gene it contains could trigger allergic reactions in consumers 5 .
+This GE maize entered human food products in violation of its registered use: in the US, StarLink has not been approved for human consumption by the Environmental Protection Agency (EPA), because the Bt (Bacillus Thuringiensis) Cry9C gene it contains could trigger allergic reactions in consumers .
 The EPA only allowed StarLink to be grown and used in technical processes or in animal feed.
 The StarLink contamination illustrates the difficulty of keeping GE and conventional grains separate.
 The reasons include cross-pollination, contaminated machinery and commingling during processing.
+1

-1 Aventis Executive Committee :
+&lt;sup>1 Aventis Executive Committee :

-Jürgen Dormann (Chairman of the Management Board), Jean-René Fourtou (Vice-Chairman of the Management Board), Igor Landau (Member of the Management Board), Patrick Langlois (Chief Financial Officer), Richard J. Markham (CEO of Aventis Pharma), Bertrand Meheut (Chairman and CEO of Aventis CropScience), René Penisson (Chief Human Resources Officer) Subsidiaries :
+Jürgen Dormann (Chairman of the Management Board), Jean-René Fourtou (Vice-Chairman of the Management Board), Igor Landau (Member of the Management Board), Patrick Langlois (Chief Financial Officer), Richard J. Markham (CEO of Aventis Pharma), Bertrand Meheut (Chairman and CEO of Aventis CropScience), René Penisson (Chief Human Resources Officer) Subsidiaries: